-Alba González-Elipe Gómez del Pulgar is a native of Spain.
-She completed degrees in child psychology and elementary education and holds a master's degree from the University of Alicante, in teaching Spanish and English as a foreign language.
+Alba González-Elipe Gómez del Pulgar, is a native of Spain.
+She completed degrees in child psychology and elementary education and holds a masters from the University of Alicante, in teaching Spanish and English as a foreign language.
 Having worked with youth in England and Poland, she’s excited to assist Linfield students in their acquisition of Spanish and to help those returning from study abroad enrich their knowledge of the Spanish-speaking world.
 She will support us in the classroom as needed, leading Spanish conversation groups, including the Spanish table meetings at Dillin, organizing activities for the Spanish club and partaking in international events on campus.
-Alongside her work as a language assistant, she will be taking classes in the English Language and Culture Program.
+Alongside, her work as a language assistant, she will be taking classes in the English Language and Culture Program.

 Clement Hossaert is beginning a one-year Fulbright scholarship at Linfield College both as a student in American Civilization and as a French assistant to improve his understanding of American culture and people.
 He is from the North of France and is a film enthusiast with interests from Shakespeare to sci-fi, from practical drama to hyperreality.
 He is working on a master’s thesis about the connections to be found between 19th century French writer Gustave Flaubert and 20th century American film directors Joel and Ethan Coen.
 As a foreign language teaching assistant, he will share his culture and interest in the French language with his fellow students.